datstartup/ubuntuopenbox/lessons/m52-multimedia-apps-for-ubuntu-openbox.md

 apt-get install viewnior
 ```

-### 8. Shutter for screen capture
+### 8. Shutter for screenshot tool

 [http://shutter-project.org/](http://shutter-project.org/)

 Shutter is powerful!
-It gives you a lot of options (which windows, which menu, which area of the screen..) to capture your screen and give you the tools to edit captured image.
+It gives you a lot of options (which windows, which menu, which area of the screen..) to capture your screen and gives you the tools to edit captured images.
 In fact, almost all images on this website are captured by Shutter.
 ```bash
 apt-get install shutter
 ```